3DCoded/Happy-Hare/Basic-Operation.md

 #### 4. Toolhead Homing:
 Before loading to the nozzle it is usually necessary to establish a known home position close or in the toolhead.
 For this point is then a known distance to the nozzle.
 There are four main methods of achieving this and the choice depends on the setting of `extruder_homing_endstop` and associated parameters.
-- **4a. `collision`** - Detects the collision with the extruder gear by creeping towards the extruder while monitoring encoder movement (obviously requires encoder and can cause filament grinding)
+- **4a.** `collision` - Detects the collision with the extruder gear by creeping towards the extruder while monitoring encoder movement (obviously requires encoder and can cause filament grinding)
-- **4a. `mmu_gear_touch`** - Use touch detection when the gear stepper hits the extruder (requires careful stallguard callibration)
+- **4a.** `mmu_gear_touch` - Use touch detection when the gear stepper hits the extruder (requires careful stallguard callibration)
-- **4a. `extruder`** - If you have a "filament entry" endstop configured this will delicately home filament to this sensor before moving `toolhead_entry_to_extruder` to snug the filament to the extruder gears
+- **4a.** `extruder` - If you have a "filament entry" endstop configured this will delicately home filament to this sensor before moving `toolhead_entry_to_extruder` to snug the filament to the extruder gears
-- **4a. `none`** - Don't attempt to home.
+- **4a.** `none` - Don't attempt to home.
 Only possibiliy if lacking all sensor options but also automatically employed by Happy Hare if a toolhead sensor is available.
 In this case the fast bowden similar move the required calibrated distance
 - **4b.
 Toolhead Homing:** MMU will home the end of the filament to the toolhead sensor up to a maximum distance of `toolhead_homing_max`.
-Since the toolhead sensor is inside the extruder the transition moves detailed below will be employed.</li>
+Since the toolhead sensor is inside the extruder the transition moves detailed below will be employed.
 Of the various methods, having a toolhead sensor positioned past the extruder gears and letting Happy Hare opt out of the need to home to the extruder is the most accurate and reliable.

 #### 4-5.
 Transition Move: